Addiction Services of Kentucky

 - 13 Recover Kentucky Centers (RKC) with a total of 780 beds

 - 15 Intensive Outpatient Programs (IOP) - Community Mental Health Centers with a total of 1,470 treatment slots

-The Department has expanded programming from 475 treatment beds in 2004, to a current level of 5,941 treatment slots in 2019.
-This is an overall growth of over 1,300%.
-We continue to monitor for the necessity of additional programs.
-All prison and jail programs are licensed through the Office of Inspector General (OIG).
-The Division of Addiction Services has been providing a Substance Use Disorder treatment curriculum that is consistently becoming more clinically driven instead of punitively driven.
+The Department has expanded programming from 475 treatment beds in 2004, to a current level of 6,114 treatment and aftercare slots in 2024.
+All prison and jail treatment programs are licensed through the Department of Behavioral Health, Developmental and Intellectual Disabilities.
+The Division of Addiction Services utilizes an evidence-based curriculum that is geared specifically to justice-involved clients with substance use disorder.
+The Division of Addiction Services has remained committed to providing services and interventions that are clinically driven instead of focusing on punitive responses.

 Please navigate to our other tabs to learn more about the Division of Addiction Services!